Hammadalley/log-entry/README.md

 npm run dev
 ```

-This will start both the frontend and backend servers with hot reloading enabled.
+This will start both the frontend and backend servers with hot reloading enabled on http://localhost:5000